andrewpey/vtland/donate.md

 We want to be honest with you as possible, and that's the main reason why we are not accepting pre-orders — we want to make sure you'll pay for an actual game what you will love to play, not for promises.

-However, we are aware that some of you want to support us either way, so we can't resist anymore.
+However, we are aware that some of you want to support us either way, so we can't refuse anymore.
 Just keep in mind that **this is not a pre-order**: you will not receive a copy of the game, regardless how much will you donate.

 By the way, any person who donate at least: